maryclaireteahan/hazelsnutsaboutvintage/README.md

 - python3-openid - A set of Python packages to support use of the OpenID decentralized identity system.
 - pytz - A Python package for world timezone definitions, modern and historical.
 - requests-oauthlib - A Python package for OAuthlib authentication support for Requests.
+- shortuuid==1.0.11 - A package for creating random series of numbers and letters.
 - sqlparse - A non-validating SQL parser for Python.
+- stripe - A package for making secure payments online.

 </details>